Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Details on the classical simulation of RydKernel

 \subsection{TEBD simulations of one-dimensional \textsc{RydKernel}}

-The best known classical numerical methods for simulating the evolution of the Rydberg chain are based on a matrix-product-state (MPS) representation of the quantum state of the system.
-The time-dependent variational principle (TDVP) allows for simulating large system sizes, however it does not have guaranteed accuracy at times beyond $\mathcal{O}(1)$ for global observables like fidelity \cite{Ho2019, turner2021correspondence}.
-Infinite TEBD allows for simulations in the thermodynamic limit, but (a) it depends on perfect translational symmetry and (b) its ability to simulate long evolution times is limited due to ever-growing entanglement \cite{turner2018weak,turner2018quantum,michailidis2020stabilizing}.
-For finite system sizes, TEBD, along with its refined variants, remains the leading approach for simulating the dynamics of global observables over longer evolution times~\cite{lin2020slow,Kerschbaumer2025,Shaw2024,Ljubotina2023}.

-In the MPS representation, the $N$-site quantum state vector is decomposed into a chain of $N$ tensors of rank 3, one for each site, such that each is expressed in the optimal basis regarding the bipartite entanglement content of the system.
-The side dimension of each tensor — called the bond dimension $\chi$ — explicitly reflects this information, allowing for a compressed representation of the quantum state simply by truncating the tensor to a lower $\chi$ \cite{Schollwock2011}.
+The tensor network algorithm used to simulate the Rydberg-blockaded dynamics is based on a matrix-product-state (MPS) representation of the quantum state of the system.
+In this representation, the $N$-site quantum state vector is decomposed into a chain of $N$ tensors of rank 3, one for each site, such that each is expressed in the optimal basis regarding the bipartite entanglement content of the system.
+The side dimension of each tensor — called the bond dimension $\chi$ — which explicitly reflects this information, allowing for a compressed representation of the quantum state simply by truncating the tensor to a lower $\chi$ \cite{Schollwock2011}.

 Trotterizing the unitary Hamiltonian evolution into a product of local unitaries allows for efficiently applying them on the MPS representation.
 This is the time-evolving block decimation (TEBD) algorithm.
 We use a second-order Trotterization of the NN Rydberg Hamiltonian, such that the evolution over a time interval $T$ is given by